Verpitek/KyloWat/README.md

 An Energy API for Minecraft Bedrock Edition

 ## How To Use
+Copy the "kylowatAPI.js" into your own behavior pack.
+Import as needed.

 First, you must decide how you want machines to be created in the first place.
 You have two options:

 1. You define it yourself using the Machine class to create a new machine object